labianchin/12factor-en_US/presentation.md

 Export services via port binding

-- The twelve-factor app is completely self-contained.
+- Completely self-contained
-- Does not rely on runtime injection of a webserver into the execution environment to create a web-facing service.
+- Does not rely on runtime injection of a webserver
-- The web app exports HTTP as a service by binding to a port, and listening to requests coming in on that port.
+- Exports HTTP as a service by binding to a port
-- Also there is a routing layer to handle requests routing to a hostname to a port bound web process
+- Routing layer to handle requests routing to a hostname
-- Webserver libraries such as Jetty for JVM or Thin for Ruby.
+- Webserver libraries such as Jetty for JVM or Thin for Ruby
-- This way one app can become the backing service for another app
+- One app can become the backing service for another app

 Importance: Medium